sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridgeAndCall.md

 # `bridgeAndCall`

 The `bridgeAndCall` method generates a solution for performing a single-hop cross-chain token transfer, followed by a contract call on the destination chain.
-The contract call can be either a native contract call or a token transfer with contract call.
+The contract call can be either a native contract call or a token transfer with a contract call.
 This method returns the necessary transaction details to execute both the token transfer and the contract interaction.

 ## Usage